5l1v3r1/dashboard-3/readme.md

       }
     }

-### The sitemap.txt file

-Each time Dashboard starts it generates a sitemap of all the URLs it has found combining itself with any additional modules or content added to the Dashboard server.

-### The tests.txt file

-This software has a test suite located alongside each NodeJS file in a `.test.js` file.
-The tests run using `mocha`.
-Prior to release the completed, successful test suite output is written to `tests.txt`.

-    $ npm install mocha -g
-    $ npm test

 ## Dashboard storage

 You can use Dashboard with your local file system or other storage backends with various pros and cons.
 The storage may encrypts data with AES-256 encryption by specifying a 32-character encryption secret: